Mind Your Own Business

 into other people's business.

-Our Warrior Instinct makes us believe there are always enemies and always people doing the wrong thing.
+Our Warrior Instinct makes us believe

 And so we see it as our duty to point this out to other people.